 Despite what you might think, link building is still an efficient SEO strategy.
 However, for it to be successful in 2017, you need to have a clear goal, a strategic approach, and metrics to track.
 Keep in mind that, like with most things SEO-related, link building will take time to show results.
 So, try to balance your efforts between long-term investments, such as focusing on building a powerful relationship with influencers in your niche, and short-term gains, like HARO inquiries or interview round-ups.

 Prepare your content for machine learning

 A few years back, Google announced that they are adding yet another layer to their already complex algorithm.
 We’re talking about RankBrain, a machine learning system designed to help Google deliver better search results.

 It’s still too early to say what impact RankBrain will have on your content.
 However, it’s clear that it will become almost impossible to manipulate your content to boost your position without understanding the relationship between search terms and context.

 It’s almost impossible to say what will happen next.
-So, try to follow SEO best practices, keep up with the news, and stay flexible.
+So, try to follow and improve your elements of SEO, keep up with the news, and stay flexible.